 Galactic Nebula IC 2120

-IC 2120 caused a bit of confusion: The «Strasbourg-ESO Catalog of Galactic Planetary Nebulae» published in 1992 lists IC 2120 as a possible planetary nebula under the designation PK 169-0.1.
+This object caused a bit of confusion: The «Strasbourg-ESO Catalog of Galactic Planetary Nebulae» published in 1992 lists IC 2120 as a possible planetary nebula under the designation PK 169-0.1.
 In the 2001 edition of the same IC is listed as a misclassified PN with the note «compact H-II region».
 Simbad also offers this version.
-The «NASA/IPAC Extragalactic Database» (NED) explains IC 2120 as a sighting of comet 113P/Spitaler, which was mistakenly mistaken for a nebula.
-Sky Safari 6 thinks of IC 2120 that it is a non-existent deep sky object.
-Even Wikipedia disagrees: The German edition brings the version of erroneous comets and references NED, while the French edition lists IC 2120 as a compact H-II region and is based on Simbad.
-[363, 364]
+The «NASA/IPAC Extragalactic Database» (NED) still explains IC 2120 as a sighting of comet 113P/Spitaler, which was mistakenly mistaken for a nebula.

 As you can see in the pictures, the small, round shape of IC 2120 with the star in the middle really looks like a planetary nebula, but it is a compact H-II region.
 Simbad gives 1388 parsecs (about 4500 light years) as the distance.
 Other sources give 0.9 kpc to 1.86 kpc.

 |Declination (J2000.0)||+38° 11' 06"|

 The galactic nebula IC 2120 is located in the constellation Auriga, which is best visible from September to April.